YannickXI/pdsnd_github/README.md

 Explore US Bikeshare

 ### Description
-The project can be used to evaluate various usage data of a bike share offer.
+The project can be used to evaluate various usage data of a bike share offer in NYC, Washington and Chicago"

 ### Files used
 washington.csv